What is Predictive Data Analytics?

-Making use of predictive data analytics can be done in these steps:
+Integrating the use of predictive data analytics can be done in the following steps:

 - Define the result you want, e.g. how to offer each customer additional products of interest.

-- Collect the data that will be needed (perhaps ecommerce site tracking data, CRM logs, etc.).
+- Collect the data that will be needed (ecommerce site tracking data, CRM logs, etc.).

 - As necessary, prepare the data from each source, then combine the different datasets.